-Student Attendance

-Year 12 Attendance - First Term:
+Student Attendance, Year 12 Attendance - First Term

 Attendance is expected at all lessons, assemblies, personal development sessions, tutorials and other events organised by the sixth form for students.
-In Year 12, free lessons have to be used within the sixth form until progress is reviewed in the Autumn term.
+In Year 12, any non-timetabled lessons have to be used within the sixth form until progress is reviewed in the Autumn term.
 Core hours are 8.40am-3.15pm.